miku86/notes/01_YDKJS_UG.md

 foo();
 ```

-Notice that `c` is not available inside of `bar()`, because it's declared only inside the inner `baz()` scope,
-and that `b` is not available to `foo()` for the same reason.
+`c` is not available inside of `bar()`, because it's declared only inside the inner `baz()` scope, and `b` is not available to `foo()` for the same reason.

 If you try to access a variable's value in a scope where it's not available, you'll get a `ReferenceError` thrown.
 If you try to set a variable that hasn't been declared, you'll either end up creating a variable in the top-level global scope (bad!) or getting an error, depending on "strict mode" (see "Strict Mode").
 Always formally declare your variables.

 #### Let
-In addition to creating declarations for variables at the function level, ES6 *lets* you declare variables to belong to individual blocks (pairs of `{ .. }`), using the `let` keyword.
+In addition to creating declarations for variables at the function level, ES6 lets you declare variables to belong to individual blocks (pairs of `{ .. }`), using the `let` keyword.
 Besides some nuanced details, the scoping rules will behave roughly the same as we just saw with functions:

 ```js
 function foo() {